lesliefinlayson/kickstarter-analysis/README.md

 THe raw Kickstarter data had to be manipuated in several ways for it to be useable for analysis:

-   1. The dates in the initailly provided Kickstarter data were in
+   1. The dates in the initailly provided Kickstarter data were in Unix timestamps.
+To convert these dates into a useable format, a new column was created and the following formula used: =(((J2/60)/60)/24)+DATE(1970,1,1).

    2. In order to look specifically at the campaign dates and outcomes for Theater campaigns, the subcategory "Theater" had to be seperated out from the "Category and Subcategory" column.
+THis was achieved by using the "convert Text to Colums Wizard".